sahilparekh08/sahilparekh08.github.io/content/about.md

 ## Hobbies ✨

-I enjoy art and crafts🎨, visintg the beach🌊 and exploring new places!
-I play the guitar🎸 and going out for live gigs is my faviourite kind of outing!
+I enjoy art and crafts🎨, visiting the beach🌊 and exploring new places!
+I play the guitar🎸 and going out for live gigs is my favourite kind of outing!
 I also love playing sports like badminton and volleyball.